-- intrusive core and root sampling as part of an assessment by a qualified or certified arborist.
-Such revisions should also address the inspections of trees within strike distance following heavy winter storms and drought years.
-Consideration should be given to aligning with the ANSI A300 tree risk assessment standard. - GO 95 Rule 35New or amended regulations should codify the "mid-cycle" approach to conducting vegetation patrol inspections within the HFTD.
-This would require electrical corporations to conduct their vegetation inspections mid-way through their vegetation management cycles, to ensure compliance and eliminate encroachments into the minimum vegetation radial clearance distances. - GO 95 Rule 35 Mminimum clearance distances should be updated in new or amended regulations based on the need for mitigation of fire, outages, and accidents or to at least align with the California Code of Regulations, Title 8 minimum approach distances (MAD) for energized lines for each voltage level.xxix - GO 95 Rule 35 New or amended regulations should explicitly require the electrical corporations to either send qualified electrical workers to manage vegetation that is within the MAD for each voltage level or de-energize the lines prior to employees or contractors beginning vegetation work.xxx - The electrical corporations should each be required to maintain a database of trees and other tall plant species (including century plants, bamboo, etc.) at least within their HFTD, including those within strike distance of overhead facilities.
+- New or amended regulations should codify the "mid-cycle" approach to conducting vegetation patrol inspections within the HFTD.
+This would require electrical corporations to conduct their vegetation inspections mid-way through their vegetation management cycles, to ensure compliance and eliminate encroachments into the minimum vegetation radial clearance distances. - Minimum clearance distances should be updated in new or amended regulations based on the need for mitigation of fire, outages, and accidents or to at least align with the California Code of Regulations, Title 8 minimum approach distances (MAD) for energized lines for each voltage level and for each position type for tree trimmers and electrical workers.^{xxix} - New or amended regulations should explicitly require the electrical corporations to either send qualified electrical workers to manage vegetation that is within the MAD for each voltage level or de-energize the lines prior to employees or contractors beginning vegetation work.^{xxx} - The electrical corporations should each be required to maintain a database of trees and other tall plant species (including century plants, bamboo, etc.) at least within their HFTD, including those within strike distance of overhead facilities.
 They should also collect aggregate data on highly flammable plant species on and adjacent to their ROW and property to include in their databases.
 Consideration should be given to the sharing of data or granting state, local and/or federal government agencies access to the databases, which can help inform their land use planning and emergency response operations. - Minimum training/qualifications for vegetation management workforce need to be developed for the electrical corporations' employees and contractors.
 Currently, there is no set, universally recognized training standard for qualified line clearance arborists and the training and qualification varies among contractors.
-Training/qualification standards could help reduce accidents, wildfire risk, and improve workplace protections and hiring prospects for experienced workers.xxxi - GO 95 Rule 35 Regulatory should provide guidance may be warranted on the use of pesticides and herbicides for utility vegetation management and how pesticide and herbicide use is to be reported, and how the environmental impacts of their use should be assessed and remediated.
-Any such guidance should help address the issue of application of pesticides or herbicides near private properties to avoid potential conflicts. - GO 95 Rule 35 New or amended regulations should provide guidance to the electrical corporations on the appropriate maximum limit for pruning no more than 25% of healthy branches for trees and when it is prudent instead to remove the tree regardless of its health in alignment with ANSI A300 standards.
+Training/qualification standards could help reduce accidents, wildfire risk, and improve workplace protections and hiring prospects for experienced workers.^{xxxi} - Regulatory guidance may be warranted on the use of pesticides and herbicides for utility vegetation management and how pesticide and herbicide use is to be reported, and how the environmental impacts of their use should be assessed and remediated.
+Any such guidance should help address the issue of application of pesticides or herbicides near private properties to avoid potential conflicts. - New or amended regulations should provide guidance to the electrical corporations on the appropriate maximum limit for pruning no more than 25% of healthy branches for trees and when it is prudent instead to remove the tree regardless of its health in alignment with ANSI A300 standards.
 Additionally, a good removal should be defined, such as for any tree that requires height reduction more than once every 5-7 years or any tree that requires the removal of more than 25% of its canopy to achieve the required clearances.
-Such guidance should consider different species and regional factors such as soil, climate, and topography. xxxii
+Such guidance should consider different species and regional factors such as soil, climate, and topography.^{xxxii}